Shimin233/Python100days/Day11/Global keyword, inline function and closure.md

 >>> count
 5  #global variable not altered by MyFun()
 >>> def MyFun():
-	global count   #claim this 'count' is the local one defined before count=10
+	global count   #claim this 'count' is a variable defined previously and globally count=10
 	print(10)